enthought/traits/docs/source/traits_user_manual/defining.rst

     >>> joe.weight = 162       # OK to assign an int
     >>> joe.weight = 'average' # Error to assign a string
     Traceback (most recent call last):
-      File "<stdin>", line 1, in ?
+      File "<stdin>", line 1, in <module>
-      File "c:\ src\traits\enthought\traits\trait_handlers.py", line 163, in error raise TraitError, ( object, name, self.info(),
+      File "c:\svn\ets3\traits\enthought\traits\trait_handlers.py", line 175,
+    in error value )
-    value ) enthought.traits.trait_errors.TraitError: The 'weight' trait of a Person instance must be a value of type 'float', but a value of average was specified.
+    enthought.traits.trait_errors.TraitError: The 'weight' trait of a Person instance must be a float, but a value of 'average' <type 'str'> was specified.

 In this example, **joe** is an instance of the Person class defined in the previous example.
 The **joe** object has an instance attribute **weight**,